Tag (2018 film): Plot

 The guys receive texts that the wedding is postponed due to the potential miscarriage.
 However, they see a post from a bridesmaid of Susan in her dress, showing that the wedding is still on schedule.
 Incensed by the trick, the gang decide to crash the wedding.
 Upon their arrival, Susan confirms the hoax, including the pregnancy.
 Angry at Jerry for lying, Hoagie decides to tag him at the end of the ceremony after he and Susan kiss.
 He charges at Jerry and ends up tackling the pastor to the ground and loses consciousness.
 Anna confirms that his condition is serious and calls for an ambulance.

 Everyone meets up at the hospital, where Hoagie tells them he had lied about Jerry quitting after the season because he wanted to reunite with his friends after he himself recently discovered a tumor on his liver; he feared he might not be alive for the following year and was heartbroken at possibly dying without seeing Jerry get tagged.

-Jerry allows Hoagie to tag him out of pity.
-The group starts the game again and changes the rules so Anna and Rebecca can play as well.
+Jerry lets Hoagie, lying on the hospital bed, tag him.
+The group starts the game again and changes the rules so Anna, Susan, and Rebecca can play as well.

 Before the credits roll, video clips and a photograph are displayed of the real group of ten men that inspired the film, who continue to play.

-During the credits, Jerry finally gets tagged.
+During the credits Jerry finally gets tagged.

+Director

+Jeff Tomsic is an American film producer, writer and director.
+Tomsic's short film I'm Having a Difficult Time Killing My Parents debuted at the Sundance Film Festival in 2011.
+Following this, he was attached to a number of projects which remained in development hell while he was active in television working as a director and executive producer on the Comedy Central series Idiotsitter and This Is Not Happening.
+In 2018, he made his film directorial debut with Tag.